saisandeep-analytics/saisandeep-analytics/README.md

 ## 👨‍💼 About Me

-Results-driven Data & Business Analyst with 4+ years of high-volume operations management at Tim Hortons, Canada.
+Results-driven Data & Business Analyst with 4+ years of high-volume operations management at Tim Hortons, Barrie, Ontario,Canada.
 I specialise in turning complex operational data into actionable insights that drive profitability and efficiency.

 During my tenure as Restaurant Manager, the focus was never just on daily operations — it was on owning the numbers.
 By tracking 10+ KPIs weekly using platforms like ClearView and Malpac: